Automate the vehicle check-out / check-in process at vehicle transport and rental companies.

 Using the Zipit API, the customer’s information pushes from third-party software into the Zipit database, so it is immediately retrievable and synced among existing back-office systems.
 Outside, during the check-in and check-out process, an Agent retrieves the customer’s data, documents the vehicle’s condition, collects the customer signature, and shares the incident reports via email and SMS notifications.
 The customer data is immediately available on the cloud platform for back-office staff to access.
 Best of all, it’s easy, fast, and everyone, including customers, are informed of the vehicle’s condition.

-When we started the project, we knew it would be an iterative process, but we also had real customers onsite to learn from, making it an ideal service design project.
+When we started the project, we knew it would be an iterative process, but we also had real customers onsite to learn from, making it an ideal HCD project.
 The time spent learning about the front-and-back office processes, customer pain-points, and technology limitations enabled us to design an MVP that enhanced the customer experience for employees and customers.
 However, with benefits that include reducing the burden of proof, streamlining processes, and improving accessibility, we produced a clear solution to an ongoing problem.